 The various metrics would be brand awareness, brand recall, preference and liking, acceptability, conversion into sales, digital clicks, website reviews, Facebook reviews, etc (Finne & Grönroos, 2009).

 Apart from this, the entire IMC plan has to be explained and accepted by all the other business partners.
-For example, marketing channel partners, marketing personnel, vendors, etc. This will allow all the concerned people speak the same language of the brand.
+For example, marketing channel partners, marketing personnel, vendors, etc. This will allow all the concerned people to speak the same language of the brand.
 This would help in the development of a single kind of communication from the company’s end (Ewing, 2009).

 IMC’s plan is targeted to achieve a common objective to communicate the same message to the target consumer.
 This is done through various mediums.
 Depending upon the profile of the target segment, the IMC would be modified.
 This would serve the purpose of the organization and help them achieve their communication and marketing objectives.
 This will also build their fashion brand in the market strongly.